Key takeaways

 What are the opening hours of Lingyin Temple?

-The Lingyin / Feilai Feng scenic area opens earliest, around 07:00, and the site runs until roughly 18:00.
-The temple hall itself opens a little later than the scenic-area gate.
-Hours shift on Buddhist festival days and in peak season, so check before a tight-schedule visit.
-Going early is strongly worth it — the carvings and halls are calmest in the first hour or two, before tour groups and incense crowds build, especially on weekends and festival days.
+The Lingyin / Feilai Feng scenic area is open daily 7:30-17:30 (last entry 17:00), split into a morning reservation slot (7:30-12:00) and an afternoon slot (12:00-17:00).
+Hours can shift on Buddhist festival days and in peak season, so check before a tight-schedule visit.
+Going early is strongly worth it — the first hour or two, before the coaches arrive, is calmest, especially on weekends and festival days.

 What is there to see inside Lingyin Temple itself?